BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

     __Note__: If you want to use the default path configuration in `~/.profile` and/or `~/.bashrc` you have to restart your computer because this file is only read by the login shell and/or your session/window manager during start up.

+    !
+Now copy the (newly generated) file projectconfig.user.lua to /path/to/NaoTHSoccer/Make/.

     TODO: add missing parts here

     TODO: how to compile NaoSmal???
 You need the naoqi toolchain in AL_DIR